cryologger/ice-tracking-beacon/Documentation/INSTALLATION.md

-# Cryologger - Ice Tracking Beacon (ITB) Configuration
+# Cryologger Ice Tracking Beacon (ITB) - Installation
-This guide provides step-by-step instructions on how to install the Arduino IDE and required board definitons and libraries, which are necessary for uploading code to the Cryologger ITB.
+This guide provides step-by-step instructions on installing the Arduino IDE and required board definitions and libraries, which are necessary for uploading code to the Cryologger ITB.

 ## Step 1: Download Arduino IDE
 * Navigate to https://www.arduino.cc/en/software and download the most recent version of the Arduino IDE